DevExpress/devextreme-reactive/packages/dx-react-core/docs/guides/fundamentals.md

 - **[Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)**.
 It transforms linearly component structure defined by plugins into rich React component tree.
 It allows to define points in markup that can be extended by other plugins.
 - **[State Managment](https://en.wikipedia.org/wiki/State_management)**.
 It provides a basic communication between plugins.
 It allows to define values and actions that can be consumed and executed by other plugins.

 [PluginHost](../reference/plugin-host.md) is a React component that provides mechanisms that enables all of the listed abilities.
-If PluginHost renresents the root element of React component, the component can be called as pluggable React component.
+If PluginHost represents the root element of React component, the component can be called as pluggable React component.

 .embedded-demo({ "path": "core-basic/pluggable-component", "showThemeSelector": false  })